astoilkov/main-thread-scheduling/readme.md

 You can see the library in action in [this CodeSandbox](https://codesandbox.io/s/main-thread-scheduling-example-qqef6?file=/src/App.js:1188-1361).
 Try removing the call to `yieldToContinue()` and then type in the input to see the difference.

 ## API

-If you want to understand how this library works under the hook and some of the details – read the [in-depth](./docs/in-depth-overview.md) doc.

 #### `yieldOrContinue(priority: 'background' | 'user-visible')`